tdviet/sphinx-pages/README.md

 # Sphinx Pages

 This GitHub Action build html documentation by Sphinx, and push to branch gh-pages.
+It is based on [seanzhengw/sphinx-pages](https://github.com/seanzhengw/sphinx-pages)

 ## Manual Settings